Angela Roberts (politician): Member of Parliament

 Roberts gave her maiden statement on 2 December 2020.
 She was a member of the education committee from 2 December 2020 until 8 September 2023, a member of the primary production committee from 4 May 2022 to 16 February 2023, and deputy chair of the primary production committee from 16 February to 8 September 2023.

 On 29 September 2023, Roberts was physically assaulted at a surgery at the Rotary club in Inglewood, Taranaki, while canvassing for Taranaki-King Country.
 The man reportedly confronted Roberts before he “grabbed [her] shoulders" and shook her violently "in order to emphasise the point he was making" before slapping her across the face.
 Roberts later said to Radio New Zealand "It feels like, incrementally, there is a growing acceptance of aggression in politics and our democratic processes.
 This must change."
 She thanked National MP Barbara Kuriger for reaching out to her after the incident.

 During the 2023 New Zealand general election held on 14 October, Roberts contested Taranaki-King Country a second time.
 She lost to incumbent Kuriger by a margin of 14,355 votes.

-Personal life

-Roberts lives in Tariki with her husband Ian Anglesey, who is also a teacher, and their two children.